Understanding, calculating and preventing high employee churn rates

 Gain an understanding of employee churn rate, explore the factors influencing it and discover strategies to maintain low employee churn.

 Businesses should be concerned about losing one of their most valuable assets: Their people.
 Employee churn disrupts workflows and leads to significant costs in recruitment, onboarding and lost productivity.
+Research suggests that the average cost to replace an employee ranges from half to twice their salary.

 To tackle this issue effectively, organizations must understand what affects employee churn, and what steps they can take to lower employee churn rates for long-term retention.